-Exhibit F

-Reconciliation of the Governmental Fund Statement of Revenues, Expenditures, and Change in Fund Balance to the Government-Wide Statement of Activities

-For the Year Ended December 31, 2021

-Net Change in Fund Balance, Governmental Fund (Exhibit E)

-Amounts reported for governmental activities in the statement of activities are different because:

-Capital outlays are reported in governmental funds as expenditures.
+Washington Parish Fire Protection District No. 7 Exhibit F Bogalusa, Louisiana Reconciliation of the Governmental Fund Statement of Revenues, Expenditures, and Change in Fund Balance to the Government-Wide Statement of Activities For the Year Ended December 31, 2021 Net Change in Fund Balance, Governmental Fund (Exhibit E) \$ 175,998 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense.
-These differences consist of:

-Capital Outlay 79,105

-Depreciation Expense (195,332)

-Disposals of Fixed Assets 7,500

-Change in Net Position of Governmental Activities (Exhibit B)
+These differences consist of: Capital Outlay Depreciation Expense (82,431)Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+In accordance with Governmental Accounting Standards Board Statement No. 68, the net pension liability related pension plans is not required to be recorded in the governmental fund financial statements.
+Adjustments to pension expense related to charges in deferred outflows of resources and deferred inflows of resources are reflected in the statement of activities: Net Change in Pension Expense 36,863 Contributions from Non-Employer Contributing Entities 29,958 Compensated absences payable is recorded as an expense on the statement of activities.
+Increase (Decrease) in Compensated Absences Payable (3,715)Revenue in the statement of activities that do not provide current financial resources are not reported as revenue in governmental funds Change in Deferred Inflows of Resources Change in Net Position of Governmental Activities (Exhibit B) 156,673

-Notes to the Financial Statements For the Year Ended December 31, 2021
+Notes to Financial Statements For the Year Ended December 31, 2021